kapwing/ghost-themes/README.md

 - Resize your file system : `sudo resize2fs /dev/sda1`
 - Verify : `df -h`

+### Configuring Ghost MySQL

+To configure ghost mysql (oftentimes because a migration fails), you may need to login directly to the database and run some commands.

+The mysql database for the blog and help sites is hosted on Google Cloud.
+You can find them in Google Cloud Console in the [sql instances page](https://console.cloud.google.com/sql/instances?project=kapwing-181323).

+To manage the database connection user and password, you can check the Ghost config file, located at `/var/www/ghost/config.production.json`.

 ## Managing Help Center Ghost

 To manage the help center Ghost deployment, you must access the machine where it is hosted on google cloud.
 You can read the full instructions here: https://docs.google.com/document/d/1oDY3-kvi_DGZ4t2sBy2I93oHFT7e8IKQfkQlq21Skh0/edit#